dgryski/go-perfbook/performance.md

 * how to type the middle dot
 * calling convention
 * using opcodes unsupported by the asm (asm2plan9, but this is getting rarer)
-* notes about why intrinsics are hard
+* notes about why inline assembly is hard
 * all the tooling to make this easier: asmfmt, peachpy, c2goasm, ...

 ## Optimizing an entire service